 There is also the ongoing recurring aspect of keeping your business compliant after it has been formed including but not limited to a registered agent, annual fees to the state and IRS filing requirements.

 If you share that opinion, then online tools are a good first option to consider.
 That’s what I did way back in 2010 when I formed my very first company.

-- Join the Stripe Atlas Forum to connect with other founders
+- Join the StartPack Community to connect with other founders globally

-All that said, online formation and registration tools are options that lack the ability to understand the nuances of your particular circumstances.
-If your new business venture is complex, then you might want to consider engaging actual humans to help you navigate the business formation waters.
+All that said, if your new business venture is complex, then you might want to consider engaging a tax/legal professional to help you navigate the business formation waters.